Frequently Asked Questions

 Will I suffer from altitude problems on the trek?

-Our treks all go to different heights.
+Our treks all go to different heights, and ultimately Ladakh is a high-altitude region so it’s common for travellers to feel some light symptoms of altitude sickness, especially during their first day or two.
 Any time you travel above 3,000 metres there is the possibility of altitude problems.
 It’s important to acclimatise, walk at your own pace and drink plenty of water.
 You should tell your guide if you have a headache, dizziness or any other health complaint.
 Our guides are all trained in first aid and understand what to do if someone is suffering from altitude sickness.
-Please read our Travel at High Altitude document.
+Please read our Travel at High Altitude document for more detailed information about symptoms, treatment, and prevention of altitude sickness.

 Do I need a water filter?